hypertrack/sdk-views-android/README.md

 - [How do I get the DeviceID](#get-device-id)
 - [The views SDK doesn't give me views!](#not-only-views-in-views)
 - [How to manage multiple devices?](#track-multiple-devices)
+- [How do I subscribe to a specific Trip via onTripUpdateReceived?
+   Will I get an update for creation, re-calculation, and delay of Trips?](#trips-tracking)

 #### Supported versions
 Currently we do support all of the Android versions starting from API 19 (Android 4.4 Kit Kat)